KBNLresearch/detectDamagedAudio/blog/breakingWaves.md

 <https://github.com/KBNLresearch/detectDamagedAudio>

-[^1]: On a side note, I noticed that the error stream of the Flac tool sometimes contained a sequence of 21 non-printable '0x08' (backspace0 characters.
+[^1]: On a side note, I noticed that the error stream of the Flac tool sometimes contained a sequence of 21 non-printable '0x08' (backspace) characters.
 This is probably a bug.
 [^2]: Also, [this thread on *superuser.com*](http://superuser.com/a/100290/681049) recommends Ffmpeg for checking the integrity of video files.